Jiggins/mu-cs401-f2015/lecture-18.md

 Usually only one source of variation is non-zero in this case.
-This allows for independent component anlaysis
+This allows for independent component anlaysis.